monizyzz/monizyzz/README.md

 </h2>

 <p>
   I'm 19-year-old computer science student at the University of Minho.
 My passion for technology began at a young age, sparked by my experience at RoboParty 2014 when I was only 9 years old.
-Many years later, when I entered university and now I'm getting where I want to be, closer to my passion 💙
+Many years later, after that awesome event I decided to enter to university and now I'm getting closer to my passion 💙
 </p>